DanielDFY/d3d12book/README.md

 * Chapter 04 Direct3D Initialization
   * *Init Direct3D* : Sample application framework.
 * Chapter 06 Drawing in Direct3D
-  * *Box* : Render a colored box with movable camera.
+  * *Box* : Render a colored box with a movable camera.
 * Chapter 07 Drawing in Direct3D Part II
   * *Shapes* ：Render a scene composed of spheres, cylinders, a box and a grid.
   * *Land and Waves* :  Emulate rolling land and waving water by modifying the grid.
 To draw waves, `Dynamic Vertex Buffer` is used to update vertex positions on CPU side as time passes.